-The boogeyman of widespread voter fraud has lived on, even after the Presidential Advisory Committee on Election Integrity disbanded without having come up with any new or credible evidence of such a threat.
-Its latest form is that of state “voter fraud task forces” — groups that purport to be for the safeguarding of fair elections, but whose existence serves to heighten fear over legitimate forms of democratic participation.
+The boogeyman of widespread voter fraud haunted the 2020 election, having lived on even after former President Donald Trump’s Presidential Advisory Committee on Election Integrity disbanded without having come up with any new or credible evidence of such a threat.
+One form it has taken is that of state “voter fraud task forces” — groups that purport to be for the safeguarding of fair elections, but whose existence serves to heighten fear over legitimate forms of democratic participation.

-President Donald Trump’s and conservatives’ repeated claims of the democratic dangers of absentee voting are unfounded, but they have turned the issue of access to the ballot during a deadly pandemic into one of partisan wrangling and misguided anxiety.
-And as more states look to increase access to vote-by-mail during the 2020 election, those that have launched voter fraud task forces to investigate the supposed threat have created a new method of suppressing the vote.
+Trump’s and conservatives’ repeated claims of the democratic dangers of absentee voting are unfounded, but they turned the issue of access to the ballot during a deadly pandemic into one of partisan wrangling and misguided anxiety.
+And as more states looked to increase access to vote-by-mail during the 2020 election, those that launched voter fraud task forces to investigate the supposed threat created a new method of suppressing the vote.